Dara2004/Goi/README.md

 ### Examples

 ```
-Show stats for 5 best scores for Decks: deck1, deck2
+Show stats for 5 best cards from Decks: deck1, deck2
+Show stats for 2 best Decks: deck1, deck2, deck3 (Although weird syntax, would just show stats for the 2 best decks out of the 3)
+Show stats for random Decks: deck1, deck2, deck3, deck4, deck5, deck6 (We can have a default number of 5)
-Show stats for 10 best Sessions
+Show stats for cards from Decks: deck1
-Show stats for 10 oldest Sessions
+Show stats for Past Sessions (Default number of 5)
-Show stats for best scores for Decks: deck1
+Show stats for 5 oldest Past Sessions
-Show stats for average time spent on Decks: deck2
+Show stats for random Tags: tag1, tag2
 Start Session from Decks: deck1, deck2
-Start Session from Tags: hard, language
-Start Session from random cards from Decks: deck1, deck2
+Start Session from 5 worst Decks: deck1, deck2, deck3, deck4, deck5, deck6 (Start session from all cards from 5 of the listed decks)
-Start Session from 10 worst cards from Decks: deck1, deck2
+Start Session from 10 worst cards from Decks: deck1, deck2 (Start session with 10 worst cards from the listed decks)
+Start Session from 2 Past Sessions
 ```

 ### EBNF